By Sarah Juggins with support from the Pan American Hockey Federation

 Creating an inclusive environment within hockey for people with intellectual impairments is part of a wider movement to integrate people with disabilities as much as possible into everyday life.
 Sports such as hockey provide a range of benefits, including promoting healthy lifestyles, social contacts, self-confidence and independence and, of course, fun.

-Such development programmes are great examples of National Associations engaging with the International Hockey Federation's strategy.
+Such development programmes are great examples of National Associations engaging with the International Hockey Federation's Hockey Revolution strategy.
 With an aim of making hockey a global game that inspires future generations, Argentina's development of ParaHockey is an example of positive progress being made in the Pan American continent.